microsoft/onnxruntime/samples/c_cxx/README.md

-This directory contains a few C/C++ sample applications for demoing onnxruntime usage:
+This directory contains a few (Windows only) C/C++ sample applications for demoing onnxruntime usage:

 1. fns_candy_style_transfer: A C application that uses the FNS-Candy style transfer model to re-style images.
 2. MNIST: A windows GUI application for doing handwriting recognition
 3. imagenet: An end-to-end sample for the [ImageNet Large Scale Visual Recognition Challenge 2012](http://www.image-net.org/challenges/LSVRC/2012/)

+Imagenet sample requires ATL libraries installed as a part of VS Studio installation.

 # How to build